esphome/esphome-docs/components/lvgl/widgets.rst

             - **width**: Arc width in pixels.
 Defaults to ``4``.
             - **color**: :ref:`Color <lvgl-color>` to draw the arc.
 Defaults to ``0`` (black).
             - **r_mod**: Adjust the position of the arc from the scale radius with this amount (can be negative).
 Defaults to ``0``.
-            - Style options for the *arc* using the :ref:`lvgl-wgt-arc` style properties.
+            - Style options for the *arc* using the :ref:`lvgl-widget-arc` style properties.
         - **tick_style** (**Optional**): Add tick style modifications:
             - **start_value**: The value in the scale range to modify the ticks from.
             - **end_value**: The value in the scale range to modify the ticks to.